 Stripe and PayPal have slightly different approaches to their invoicing features.

-PayPal has no limit on the number of invoices you can send, and no fees per invoice sent, but you’ll pay the standard online transaction fee of 3.49% + $0.49 for each paid invoice.
+PayPal has no limit on the number of invoices you can send, and no fees per invoice sent, but you’ll pay the standard online transaction fee for each paid invoice.

 Recurring Payments

 Stripe Billing is an additional feature that’s available if you’re dealing with recurring charges.
-This feature is available at 0.5% per recurring charge.
-There’s also a Scale plan for 0.8% per recurring charge that connects to NetSuite and sends customers an initial quote before they start a subscription.
+This feature is available with a fee per each recurring charge.
 Custom pricing is available for large volumes.

 With PayPal, you can enable recurring billing for no additional charge if you’re using PayPal Checkout.
-If you have Payments Pro or Advanced (in which case you’re already paying a monthly fee), it’ll cost you an additional $10/month.
+If you have Payments Pro or Advanced (in which case you’re already paying a monthly fee), it’ll cost you an additional monthly fee.

 Overall, Stripe’s invoicing and billing tools are more flexible and less expensive than those of PayPal.
 Also, PayPal does not support ACH payments under its name-branded label.